rexresearch

 Disclosed are methods for activating an NKT cell, methods of

-vaccine efficacy, and methods of treating an infection.
-Also
+improving vaccine efficacy, and methods of treating an

-disclosed are methods of promoting tumor rejection, treating
+infection.
+Also disclosed are methods of promoting tumor

 INTRODUCTION

-protein antigens to CD8+ and CD4+ T cells, respectively, CD1
+present protein antigens to CD8+ and CD4+ T cells, respectively,

-molecules have evolved to capture and process both foreign and
+CD1 molecules have evolved to capture and process both foreign

-human TCR[alpha][beta] T cells.
-In contrast, CD1d-restricted T
+to human TCR[alpha][beta] T cells.
+In contrast, CD1d-restricted

 memory/effector cells expressing both NK receptors and a